shrinerb/shrine/doc/advantages.md

 ## Simplicity

-Shrine was designed with simplicity in mind.
-Where other solutions favour complex class-level DSLs, Shrine chooses simple instance-level interfaces where you can write regular Ruby code.

-There are no `CarrierWave::Uploader::Base` and `Paperclip::Attachment` [god objects], Shrine has several core classes each with clear responsibilities:
+Where some popular file attachment libraries have [god objects] (`CarrierWave::Uploader::Base` and `Paperclip::Attachment`), Shrine has several core classes, each with a clear set of responsibilities:

 * Storage classes encapsulate file operations for the underlying service
 * `Shrine` handles uploads and manages plugins